paulscherrerinstitute/ecmccfg/hugo/content/manual/motion_cfg/best_practice/stepper_biss_c.md

     - 1                                                # Error 0
 ```

+**Hardware configuration EL5042**

+{{% notice warning %}}
+Do not use the LSB offset functionality of the EL5042 (0x80p8:17).
+The same amount of ones ("1") will be shifted in as MSB which then normally leads to a higher position value, which is confusing.
+For more information see the troubleshootuing/hardware section.
+{{% /notice %}}

 #### open loop (encoder 2)
 The EL7041 drive has a build in micro step counter (64 microsteps/fullstep):
 * encoder.numerator: Travels 1 mm/rev